BluesClue27/Scalable-static-websites/README.md

 ### 4. Create Internet Gateway
 - The Internet Gateway serves as the gateway that connects your VPC to the wider internet; it acts as an access point
-- Enable public IP Configuration for Subnet to allow your instances to have public IP addresses
+- Enable public IP allocation for subnets so that EC2 instances receive a public IP and can be accessed from the internet.

 ### 5. Create a Security Group
-- EC2 Security Group: Allow HTTP(80) and SSH(22)
+- EC2 Security Group: Allow HTTP(80) from anywhere and SSH(22) only from trusted IPs
 - ALB Security Group: Allow HTTP(80) from the Internet

 ### 6. Create an Application Load Balancer